 I showed my list to the woman working at the Turkish delight shop in Istanbul who basically shoved me out of the store after reading I was allergic to almonds.

 Not only does this help in those instances, but it also shows you what words you need to avoid.
 For instance, “almonds” looks very different in: Germany (mandeln), Italy (mandorle), Mexico (almendras), Turksih (bodem), etc.

 17. Travel insurance

-Though travel insurance can potentially save you tons of money on lost or stolen luggage, flight delays, canceled trips, and more, it can also potentially save your life in case of a medical emergency.
-It’s such a small price to pay but can honestly make or break you.
+Though travel insurance can potentially save you tons of money on lost or stolen luggage, flight delays, canceled trips, and more, it can also play a vital role in case of a medical emergency.

 - Check out this post on how much I got reimbursed after getting robbed in Italy.